2012 Olympic gold medalist (400 medley relay)

 Tyler McGill went into the 2012 U.S. Olympic Trials knowing that he was facing-off against history’s greatest swimmer in the 100 fly: Michael Phelps.
-With only two making the trip to the Olympics in each individual event, and with a very deep field behind him, that left a lot of pressure on the broad shoulders of McGill.
+With only two swimmers earning their trip to the Olympics in each individual event and a deep field before him, McGill had a lot of pressure riding on his broad shoulders.

-But he didn’t approach the race with the attitude that he would try to make the Olympic Team.
-Instead, the determined McGill woke up one morning and decided that he would make the Olympic Team.
+But rather than living in fear of this nearly impossible challenge, the determined McGill woke up one morning and decided that he would make the Olympic Team.